What Makes a Good Product Manager

-A successful product manager is essential for managing the localization process from start to finish.
+A good product manager is essential for making the most of localization as part of the product development process.
 When you have a skilled product manager on board, they’ll deliver value and help you reach your business goals.
 That means achieving the best version of your website, software, or app possible by encouraging your team to work more efficiently.

 Product managers regularly work with designers, localization engineers, data scientists, marketing experts, and salespeople.
 That’s why they need some technical knowledge to be able to understand how all departments work.
 They also need strong people skills to gauge what unifies a team and delivers an outstanding product.